jimbojw/karmarank/content/01-introduction.md

 I'm going to ask you to entertain a wild idea.
 I want you to think of the modern workplace as a game, in which you are a professional player.
 How do you keep score?
 Who are your allies and opponents?
 What constitutes a foul, and what are the penalties?

 When you sit down to a complex board game, you have certain expectations.
 Some resources will be easier to acquire, some less.
 A player may stiff you on a trade, or play suboptimally.
 That's OK.
-Your own self-worth is in tact.
+Your own self-worth is intact.
 It's just a game.

 In the pages that follow, I will reveal the hidden rules and unstated social physics of the corporate performance appraisal game.
 If you treat it with the same detached curiosity you bring to other gaming, you'll be fine.
 If you tie your self worth to _being right_, well, it's going to be more difficult.